 Special Note: The college blazer is to be worn during Term 2 and 3 and is to be worn traveling to and from school.
 The college pullover is not to be worn without having the college blazer on.

-Sport Uniform
+Sport Uniform for all students

 - College branded sport shorts

 - House polo shirt

 - College tracksuit